CC v Minister for Justice: Holding of the Supreme Court

-The Supreme Court pointed out that the problems associated with cases pending an appeal is the same kind of problems that come up in cases questioning whether to grant or reject an interlocutory injunction (or a stay) pending trial.
+The Supreme Court pointed out that the problems associated with cases pending an appeal are the same kind of problems that come up in cases questioning whether to grant or reject an interlocutory injunction (or a stay) pending trial.
 This was said in Okunade as well.
 The interference of a court before the full trial has the same level of injustice in any case, whether that be an appeal or a trial because there is a risk that in the event a court deprives a party of a remedy, the same party could be said to entitle that remedy at the end of the final trial.
 So, the courts must establish a balance of the risk of injustice.
 The Court also acknowledged that in certain situations the way the general principle identified in Okunade is applied can differ but this does not mean that the test is different.
 Ultimately, there is only one test which can be used across all cases so the State's argument of refining this test is of little or perhaps no value.
 Moreover, this Court did not think it was necessary to decide whether the Court of Appeal had correctly applied the Okunade test or not.

 The decision of MacMenamin J. found that the current system of appeals, judicial review and separate applications was "counter-productive."
 Many asylum seekers could not assimilate into society during their pending cases which also result in an accumulation of high legal costs to the State.
 The Court also noted that while there has been abuse of the Irish legal system by economic migrants posing as asylum seekers, the current case before him was of a young family.

 The Supreme Court also countered the decision of Cooke J. that the family had gone "off the radar" for a while in order to avoid deportation.
 During this time, the family had continued to receive social welfare benefits having been registered with the Department of Social Protection and members of the family also held employment in Ireland.
 The Court found that the State had not taken any measures to trace the family and also noted that an attempt to trace the family would not have been difficult.